Brand Names: Fragmin

 Dalteparin is also used long-term to treat a type of blood clot called venous thromboembolism (VTE) in people with cancer.

 Dalteparin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of dalteparin (Fragmin)?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using dalteparin and call your doctor at once if you have a serious side effect such as:
+Stop using dalteparin and call your doctor at once if you have:

 - unusual bleeding (nose, mouth, vagina, or rectum), bleeding from wounds or needle injections, any bleeding that will not stop;